 Anatomy deals with the structural organization of human body.
 Anatomy forms the basis for the practice of medicine.
 Students need core knowledge of human anatomy as they venture into the clinical domain.
 The department of anatomy is committed to provide quality education for students by its fully-equipped facilities.
-Cadaveric dissections & specimens, histology slides and course.
+Cadaveric dissections & specimens, histology slides and VARIOUS models provide the ideal environment to learn anatomy during the 1st year of their course.

-VARIOUS models provide the ideal environment to learn anatomy during the 1st year of their understanding the technical and diagnostic procedures used, with special emphasis on limbs, thoracic and abdominal viscera, osteology, neuro anatomy, endocrine system, basic radiology to know the following:
+• The objective of this subject is to provide an outline of anatomy to improve the students understanding the technical and diagnostic procedures used, with special emphasis on limbs, thoracic and abdominal viscera, osteology, neuro anatomy, endocrine system, basic radiology able to know the following: